 The Administrative Penalty Tribunal (APT) is an independent, quasi-judicial adjudicative body consisting of 25 public panel members referred to as hearing officers.
 Hearing Officers are appointed by City Council and provide a second, independent, and final decision of a violation or penalty order dispute.
 The Tribunal is governed by the Statutory Powers Procedure Act, its own Rules of Practice and in accordance with Chapter 610 of the Toronto Municipal Code.

 You may submit a request for a review of a screening officer’s decision by completing a Request for Hearing online for parking violation notices, red light camera penalty orders, or automated speed enforcement penalty orders, or by visiting in person to complete an application form at the Administrative Penalty Tribunal, located at 40 Orchard View Blvd, 2nd floor Suite 253.
 Applications sent by mail or email will not be accepted and will result in your request not being processed.
-Applications must be filed within the prescribed timelines in order to be processed.
-Administrative Penalty Tribunal, does not offer reopening’s as part of the appeal process, if you miss the deadline to dispute your Screening decision, the amount due on your Screening Decision letter will become due.
+Applications must be filed within the prescribed timelines in order to be accepted and processed.
+The Administrative Penalty Tribunal, does not offer reopening’s as part of the appeal process, if you miss the deadline to dispute your Screening decision, the amount due on your Screening Decision letter will become due.
+Additional fees will be applied to your penalty if you do not attend your scheduled hearing appointment.
+Chapter 610 of the Municipal Code sets out the procedures for missed reviews, there are no exceptions and the APT cannot reschedule or provide you with a new date and time for a hearing.

 The Administrative Penalty Tribunal conducts hearing reviews online via electronic access.
-For requests to conduct your review in-person due to an accommodation under the Accessibility for Ontarians with Disabilities Act 2005 (AODA), this may be considered at that time of your requests which can be made online for parking violation notices, red light camera penalty orders, or automated speed enforcement penalty orders.
-Accommodation requests can also be requested by emailing tribunalaccess@toronto.ca or by calling 416-338-3412.
+For requests to conduct your review in-person due to an accommodation under the Accessibility for Ontarians with Disabilities Act 2005 (AODA), this can be considered at the time of your application which can be made online for parking violation notices, red light camera penalty orders, or automated speed enforcement penalty orders.
+An Accommodation request can also be emailed, with details of your Accessibility Accommodation to tribunalaccess@toronto.ca or by calling 416-338-3412.

 Hearing Agendas